marcinkuzminski/rhodecode/docs/setup.rst

 Troubleshooting
 ---------------

-- missing static files ?
+:Q: **Missing static files?**

- - make sure either to set the `static_files = true` in the .ini file or double check the root path for Your http setup.
+:A: Make sure either to set the `static_files = true` in the .ini file or double check the root path for your http setup.
 It should point to for example:
    /home/my-virtual-python/lib/python2.6/site-packages/rhodecode/public

-- can't install celery/rabbitmq
+|

+:Q: **Can't install celery/rabbitmq**
- - don't worry RhodeCode works without them too.
-No extra setup required
+:A: Don't worry RhodeCode works without them too.
+No extra setup is required.

+|

-- long lasting push timeouts ?
+:Q: **Long lasting push timeouts?**

- - make sure You set a longer timeouts in Your proxy/fcgi settings, timeouts are caused by https server and not RhodeCode
+:A: Make sure you set a longer timeouts in your proxy/fcgi settings, timeouts

-- large pushes timeouts ?
+    are caused by https server and not RhodeCode.

+|

+:Q: **Large pushes timeouts?**
- - make sure You set a proper max_body_size for the http server
+:A: Make sure you set a proper max_body_size for the http server.

+|

-- Apache doesn't pass basicAuth on pull/push ?
+:Q: **Apache doesn't pass basicAuth on pull/push?**

- - Make sure You added `WSGIPassAuthorization true`
+:A: Make sure you added `WSGIPassAuthorization true`.

+For further questions search the `Issues tracker`_, or post a message in the `google group rhodecode`_

 .. _virtualenv: http://pypi.python.org/pypi/virtualenv
 .. _python: http://www.python.org/